OpenDAoC/OpenDAoC-Core/SRD/09_Performance_Systems/ECS_GameLoop_Service_System.md

 ## Overview

-The ECS GameLoop Service System provides a mechanism for safely posting actions to be executed before or after tick processing in the main game loop.
-This system enables thread-safe communication between asynchronous operations and the main game thread, ensuring proper timing and state consistency.
+**Game Rule Summary**: The GameLoop Service System coordinates timing between different parts of the game, ensuring actions happen in the right order and at the right time.
+This prevents issues like spells casting before the game registers you clicked a target, or items disappearing before the trade completes.
+It keeps everything synchronized for smooth, predictable gameplay.

 ## Core GameLoopService Architecture